pharzan/pharzan.com/posts/pair-programming.md

 ---
 # Sharing Domain Knowledge and Building Better Teams

-## Building Collaboration Through Pair Programming

-When I joined a startup with multiple disciplines, one of the first questions we were asked was:
+When I joined a multidisciplinary startup team, one of the first questions we were asked was:
 **“How will you handle cross-team collaboration, especially with people from different backgrounds and competences?”**

 At the time, I didn’t have a good answer.
 But as I became more involved, I started to understand how crucial this question really is.